 Fizzy drinks and energy drinks: Both raise blood sugar sharply and often contain additives that contribute to systemic inflammation.
 Replacing these with vegetable-forward juices is one of the highest-impact dietary changes for acne-prone skin.

-Alcohol: Alcohol impairs liver function, which matters for hormone clearance and skin health.
+Alcohol: Alcohol can affect sleep, hydration, and overall health, which can indirectly affect skin routines.
 It also causes dehydration that triggers increased sebum production.
 Reducing alcohol intake is consistently associated with skin improvement in people with acne.

 Realistic timelines matter here because most people give up before the benefit becomes visible.

 Hydration effects are often noticeable within one to two weeks.
-Skin feels less tight, puffiness reduces, and the surface texture improves as cells are better hydrated.
+Some people notice skin feels less tight or more comfortable when hydration and diet improve.

 Hormonal acne takes longer: two to three full menstrual cycles, so six to twelve weeks minimum, to assess whether dietary changes are having a meaningful effect on the hormonal pattern.